 I have been visiting both Disneyland and Walt Disney World since I was barely able to walk.
 I always take trips to the parks with loved ones, whether it be my parents or some of my closest friends.

-Being diagnosed with Type 1 has never held me back from continuing my beloved tradition, (which sometimes occurs more than a few times per year!).
-Disney parks, in my opinion, are perhaps the most T1D friendly theme parks in existence.
+Being diagnosed with type 1 has never held me back from continuing my beloved tradition, (which sometimes occurs more than a few times per year!).
+Disney parks, in my opinion, are perhaps the most type 1 diabetes (T1D) friendly theme parks in existence.

 My “diabestie” Sarah and I visit Disneyland and California Adventure often, as she lives in the Orange County area, and I take every opportunity to enjoy a #diabeticsatdisney day with her.
 Recently we explored in depth the many pros of visiting Disneyland with T1D.
 Here are our findings!